 Stay focused on key areas of your business

-When you’re running a solo or small law firm, there are many moving parts to your business to consider.
-From managing your cases and legal documents, to billing and accounting (and the many things in between), it’s tempting to want to focus equally on everything while you’re working on your law firm’s strategic plan.
+When you’re a sole practitioner or running a small law firm, there are many moving parts to your business to consider.
+From managing your cases and legal documents to billing and accounting (and the many things in between), it’s tempting to want to focus equally on everything while you’re working on your law firm’s strategic plan.
 After all, every aspect of your business is important.

 But the best plans are simple and focused.
 Consider the areas of your business that need the most attention right now and in the near future.
-For example, you may have been wanting to improve your law firm’s collection rate forever, but have not dedicated enough time to planning how to do so.
+For example, you may want to improve your law firm’s collection rate forever but have not dedicated enough time to planning how to do it.
 Or perhaps you have been wanting to build a more effective virtual law firm to meet shifting client expectations and improve the client experience.
 You can always come back and focus on other areas of your plan later if need be.

 Communicate changes to clients and staff

-Remember to communicate changes to clients and staff early.
-Change is never easy, but by giving everyone ample notice on what to expect, the process can go a lot smoother.
+You must communicate changes to clients and staff early.
+Change is never easy, but giving everyone ample notice on what to expect can make the process much smoother.
 As Jack Newton writes in The Client-Centred Law Firm, “Even if you don’t have all the information right away, communicate that change is coming as soon as it’s approved and an implementation plan is being put into motion.”
 By communicating changes early, you can get valuable input from key staff members as well.

 Continually update your law firm strategic plan

 The most important tip for executing a law firm strategic plan?
 Make sure you schedule some time to review your strategic plan regularly.
-Once you’re done with law firm strategic planning, you should feel a great sense of achievement.
+Once you’ve finished your law firm strategic planning, you should feel a great sense of achievement.
 That was a lot of work!
 But a good plan should be a living, breathing document.
 With the rapidly shifting client expectations and economic climate, it is wise to leave room for changes and improvements to your plan.

 Consider hiring law firm strategic planning consultants

 Law firm strategic planning is a huge commitment.
-However, it is essential to making informed business decisions leading to law firm growth.
-As a solo solicitor or small firm lawyer, you may not have the time to dedicate yourself to creating a well-thought-out plan.
-Or maybe you feel more comfortable with getting some expert guidance with strategic planning.
+However, it is essential to make informed business decisions leading to law firm growth.
+As a sole practitioner or owner of a small firm, you may not have the time to dedicate yourself to creating a well-thought-out plan.
+Or you may feel more comfortable getting expert guidance with strategic planning.
 You can find a Clio Certified Consultant to help you navigate the wonderful world of strategic planning.

 To sum up law firm strategic planning